Ji-Hwan Bae Preview, Player Props: Pirates vs. Twins

 Ji-Hwan Bae At The Plate

-- In 71 games played this year, he has homered in only two of them.
+- He has gone deep in two of 72 games played this season, and in 0.8% of his plate appearances.

-- Bae has driven home a run in 12 games this season (16.9%), including more than one RBI in 8.5% of his games and producing three or more of his team's runs on one occasion..
+- In 18.1% of his games this season, Bae has had at least one RBI.
+He's picked up more than one in 8.3% and driven in three or more of his team's runs in one contest.

-- He has scored a run in 27 games this year, with multiple runs eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.